-The Center for Judicial Performance and Integrity.
+The Center for Judicial Performance and Integrity

 - Protecting Judicial Independence.
 Millions of dollars in contributions by individuals and by special interest groups are fueling judicial campaigns in Illinois.
 Volunteers are needed to analyze the feasibility of public financing of judicial election races, including combining public financing with matching funds through a small donor campaign program. - Protecting the Integrity of Judicial Elections.
 The election and retention of qualified judges depends upon an educated public.
 Volunteers are needed to assist in the re-design and implementation of our non-partisan web and media based campaign-the VoteForJudges.org Campaign-to educate voters about judges seeking retention on the general election ballot and about judicial candidates running in the March Illinois primary.
 While tens of thousands of persons already use this website, our goal is to reach substantially more prospective voters. - Evidence-Based Decision-Making for the Cook County Civil Courts.
 We believe that the Cook County needs better information about how the court system operates day-to-day before effective court reform ideas can be implemented and evaluated.
-Chicago Appleseed has released a policy brief advocating for comprehensive docket data reporting in the criminal courts in Cook County.
-We would like to prepare a companion brief concerning docket reporting in the civil courts.
+Volunteers are needed to prepare a policy memo advocating for comprehensive docket data reporting in the civil courts in Cook County.
 The policy memo will examine other state systems used for compiling and disseminating meaningful docket statistics for their courts, and would outline the processes available to implement best practices for data collection, retention, and utilization.